flutter/website/src/docs/deployment/android.md

 See the official [Android documentation][multidex-docs] for more detailed guidance on adding multidex support manually.

-Flutter does not enable multidex by default as it adds a small amount of overhead to app startup time and app size.

 ## Reviewing the app manifest

 Review the default [App Manifest][manifest] file,